For the more information about natural sounds and night skies in the National Park Service, please visit http://www.nature.nps.gov/sound_night/.

 Cecilia White, Acoustical Technician

 Cecilia's current responsibilities include acoustical and wildlife research, inventory, and monitoring in the field; data analysis and reporting; and outreach and education.
-Cecilia joined the Division after completing her M.S. at Louisiana State University, where she studied Wildlife and Experimental Statistics.
+She is also the NSNSD web author and coordinates the Listening Lab, a collaboration with Colorado State University.
+Cecilia joined the Division in 2010 after completing her M.S. at Louisiana State University, where she studied Wildlife and Experimental Statistics.
 Her thesis work focused on the role of social facilitation in colony site selection of seabirds on Gulf coast barrier islands.
 She completed her B.S. at Tulane University, majoring in Biology and English.
 Her work background includes field studies in avian ecology and conservation with USGS Patuxent Wildlife Research Refuge, PRBO Conservation Science, Mississippi State University, Arizona State University, and Grand Canyon National Park.
 She has also worked in environmental education.
 Cecilia has a passion for birds, and many of her outdoor experiences have been enhanced by their calls.
 The melody of a Canyon Wren or the low hoots of a Mexican Spotted Owl evoke memories of the Grand Canyon, while the raucous cries of gulls and terns bring back hot days spent on islands literally covered with breeding seabirds.

 Jeremy White, Physical Scientist